1969 Chicago Cubs season: Season summary

 Hoping to improve on the previous year's 84–78 record, the Cubs began the 1969 season by winning 11 of their first 12 games, and on August 16, they were 75–44, up by a season high nine games over second place New York.
-By September 2, they had soared to an 84–52 record, well on pace to exceed the previous season's mark, but their lead over the Mets had fallen to five games.
+By September 2, they had a record of 84–52, well on pace to exceed the previous season's mark, but their lead over the Mets had fallen to five games.
 From there the Mets went on a tear.
 The Cubs ultimately lost 17 of the last 25 games of the season, while the Mets went 23–7 to overtake the Cubs and finish eight games ahead of them.
 It was one of the most astounding late season collapses in history, with the seventeen-game turnaround being one of the biggest ever.
 The Cubs finished 92–70, while the Mets won the National League East and would go on to win the World Series.